Omotolaniii/CSV-Files/README.md

 The data is stored in .csv format and can be easily imported

 Contributing
-If you have updates to the data or suggestions for additional sources, please submit a pull request.
+If you have updates to the data or suggestions for additional sources, please submit a pull request